18F/data-federation-project/PreliminaryFindings.md

 Expert interviews varied slightly by person, but we generally discussed what experience they have with similar efforts, what in their view went well, and what didn't go well.

+### What potential users are saying

+In speaking with these individuals and reviewing open source repositories, a few things became clear.
+Although there is a lot of variety in these efforts, there is a lot of commonality as well, and everyone we spoke with was very supportive of trying to get more support for efforts like these moving forward.
+The more that can be done to support the infrastructure of these projects, at both the technical and procedural levels, the more it will enable federated data efforts in the future.
+Essentially every effort so far is starting from scratch in terms of doing user research, developing a schema, validating data, aggregating the data, getting approvals, building UIs, and developing processes to support the aggregation.
+The domain is ripe for investment into reusable tools and frameworks of thinking.

+One thing we learned is that several resources are undertaking research in this domain - namely, Andrew Nicklin is compiling data standards in datastandards.directory, and the Open Data Institute is undergoing a multi-year research effort into building and maintaining open data standards.
+Although there is a difference between data standards and federated data efforts (since efforts may be federated without adopting an open standard), there is enough overlap that it is probably most appropriate for TTS to focus on technical infrastructure moving forward, since we are uniquely positioned to support that aspect.

+Another common theme is the confusion around ownership around these efforts.
+Several leaders interviewed see this work as public infrastructure for the 21st century, but it's not always clear who should be owning and maintaining these efforts.
+Although specific policies and laws can make roles clear in specific instances, overall the policies around data standards are confusing and ambiguous, leaving gaps that need to be filled in an ad-hoc manner.

 ## What we found so far
-The impetus for these types of efforts ranges from top-down policies (e.g., data.gov, code.gov, DATA Act), to private sector incentives (e.g., Google Transit Feed Specification), and even occasionally passionate individuals (e.g., OpenReferral).
+The impetus for these types of efforts ranges from top-down policies (e.g., data.gov, code.gov, DATA Act), to private sector incentives (e.g., Google Transit Feed Specification), and passionate non-profits (e.g., OpenReferral, Open311).
 Regardless of the initial reasons for starting an initiative, it's important to realize that ultimately adoption is driven by cost / benefit analysis at the organizational level.
 In the case of mandates, legal or policy requirements are easily ignored or watered down if the cost is too high or benefit too low.
 It's also important to note that even if the organization stands to benefit significantly through compliance or cooperation, they may not have the capital (in time, money or expertise) to do so.
 This is a more salient problem when the organization is smaller and unlikely to already maintain technical staff, for example in local government or social services.

 In terms of incentives, it's critical that data aggregation efforts either (1) support an new "killer app" that supports organizations in their mission, or (2) supports the organization's existing workflow.
 In many interviews,